fr9ncisco/rule-persist/README.md

 How to retreive a rule archive
 How to deploy a rule archive

-As well it offer services to enable the use of Rule archives at runtime for any ruleservice that would be implemented though the use of JMX, in order to protect deployement(hot deployement) and decorelate deployement from building.
+As well it offer services to enable the use of Rule archives at runtime for any ruleservice that would be implemented though the use of JMX, in order to protect deployment(hot deployement) and decorelate deployment from building.